|

 its time in operation was very short the Triplane was the most

-iconic airplane of World War I. Manfred von Richtofen
+iconic airplane of World War I. Manfred von Richthofen

 "The Red Baron" scored many of his 80 victories in